Louis Victor Piniella

 Piniella was an outfielder, and sometimes DH, who didn't draw a lot of walks, didn't steal bases, and slugged over .450 only once (in 1977, when he slugged .510 for the Yankees).
 What he did was hit for average, batting above .300 seven times, and when he missed, he was usually close.
 He hit .291 lifetime.

 After sitting out one season, he was appointed manager of the Chicago Cubs for 2007.
 The team started the season slowly, falling 8½ games behind and being racked by dissension, including a well-publicized fight between starting catcher Michael Barrett and pitcher Carlos Zambrano.
-Barrett was traded away even though the Cubs had no obvious replacement for him, but Piniella managed to rally the team, and the Cubs eventually caught up with the St. Louis Cardinals and the Milwaukee Brewers in late August, and then clinched the NL Central Division title on September 28.
+Barrett was traded away even though the Cubs had no obvious replacement for him, but Piniella managed to rally the team, and the Cubs eventually caught up with the St. Louis Cardinals and the Milwaukee Brewers in late August, and then clinched the NL Central Division title on September 28th.
 This was the third different franchise that Piniella had led to the post-season.
 He repeated as NL Central winners in 2008, this time leading the Cubs to the best record in the entire National league.
-During the 2010 season, he announced that he would retire at the end of the year, but after taking some time off to be with his ailing mother, he decided to bring the date forward, resigning after his team's game on August 22.
+Both years, however, the Cubs disappointed in the postseason, going out after losing the Division Series.
+During the 2010 season, he announced that he would retire at the end of the year, but after taking some time off to be with his ailing mother, he decided to bring the date forward, resigning after his team's game on August 22nd.